vectra-ai-research/Halberd/README.md

 - Enhance Usability - Add new useful features & visualizations to assist in testing process and post testing evaluation

 ## Contribute
-- Thanks for considering contributing to Halbert!
+- Thanks for considering contributing to Halberd!
 Your contributions will help make security testing easier & better.
 - Submit bugs & issues directly to GitHub Issues
 - Share ideas or suggestions in GitHub Discussions